mnlipp/libvirt-container/Readme.md

 too difficult to create a sibling directory with e.g. an Arch based container for libvirt.

-I have tested my approach with AlmaLinux, that's why you find it in the title.
+I have tested my approach with AlmaLinux 9.1, that's why you find it in the title.
 It should run on RHEL and Rocky Linux as well.
-I'll dedicated only limited resources to this.
-IMHO the way to go is a kubernetes operator that runs VMs without libvirt, because libvirt duplicates several mechanisma that k8s provides already.
+Note that I'll dedicate only limited resources to project (basically keep it working for my use case).
+IMHO the way to go is a kubernetes operator that runs VMs without libvirt, because libvirt duplicates several mechanisms that k8s provides already.
+And considerng the number of packages required as dependencies of libvirt, it has grown too complex.